bryanwweber/orbital-mechanics-notes/time-since-periapsis-and-keplers-equation/elliptical-orbits.md

 The eccentric anomaly.
 The blue ellipse is the trajectory of the spacecraft; the green circle is circumscribed around the ellipse.
 Point $O$ is the origin, point $F$ is the focus of the ellipse, point $S$ is the spacecraft, point $P$ is the intersection of the apse line and a perpendicular line through $S$, and point $Q$ is the intersection of the circle and the perpendicular line through $S$.
 :::

-From {numref}`fig:definition-of-eccentric-anomaly-ellipse`, we see that the distance $OP$ is equal to:
+From @fig:definition-of-eccentric-anomaly-ellipse, we see that the distance $OP$ is equal to:

 :::{math}
 :label: eq:OP-distance-ellipse